UCSB-PSTAT/pstat-234-container-image/README.md

-# Container image source for <course>
+# Container image source for PSTAT 234
-Info here about where to find and run this image.

-# Template instructions (**DELETE THIS SECTION**)

-* Uncomment and add necessary libraries to Containerfile
-* mv Jenkinsfile.template to Jenkinsfile
-* Update image variable and add tests to Jenkinsfile
+You can find this image on docker hub and obtaining it by running `podman pull dockerhub.io/ucsb/pstat234`